djfm/promesse/README.md

          title="Promises/A+ 1.0 compliant" align="right" />
 </a>

 *Promesse* is a [Promises/A+](https://github.com/promises-aplus/promises-tests) compliant Promise library.
+This implementation passes all the tests of the standard test suite.

+## Why oh why?

-I've written it because I love promises in JS and I like to know how the tools I use work.
+I've written it because I love using promises in JS and I like to know how the tools I use work.

+There are [many implementations out there](https://promisesaplus.com/implementations), I wanted mine to be very small and written as much as possible in functional programming style.

+I'm rather happy about the result:
+  - 100 lines (no comments), so probably one of the shortest implementations out there
+  - looks a bit like Haskell :)

+It's been a really enriching experience, now I know a lot more about the subtleties of promises than any documentation would tell.

-Besides, it's a nice exercise to work against an existing **huge** test suite.
+Besides, working against an existing **huge** test suite is a cool programming exercise.

 ## Installing